OnTheLine/otl-covenants/README.md

 see working Google Sheet https://docs.google.com/spreadsheets/d/1RtxNexc0S8gZyZVimdwM0FO-kq8xPw3HMaP2Ku5a8KI/edit#gid=0

 ## East Hartford TEMP notes
+1. Does the Town of East Hartford have a map showing all of its subdivisions, similar to those posted on the wall by other towns?
+If yes, a photo of that map would be very helpful in our search.
+2. I found this online East Hartford Index of Maps and Surveys, in case it helps you with the questions described below.
+Most of these are available online, but not all.
+3. Sunset Ridge development.
+You already found a 1930 deed, and I found the 1930 Hartford Courant story, and I posted both in this PDF.
+The news story described 75 building lots in the development, but East Hartford online maps 79 and 80 are not very clear about its boundaries.
+If the Town has a better map of the Sunset Ridge development boundaries, please take a photo.
+4. Shannon Heights
+You already found a 1938 deed with a covenant, and I found the Town's online scan of map #50, dated 1937, and posted both of these items in this PDF.
+They point to the general area of Forbes St, probably near Balsam Road, but we need to be more specific.
+The Town's index also lists another Shannon Heights "map W", dated 1938, but there is no online image.
+If the Town has a copy of the map, would you please take a photo?
+5. Terrence Shannon & Sons: These builders inserted racial covenants in their 1929 "Bellew Terrace" subdivision and their 1938 "Shannon Heights" development, so they *might* have done with the same with other developments they owned in East Hartford during the same time period:
+  - Laraia Street building lots, 1924 map #28 (Laraia St at Bliss St)
+  - Forest Village subdivision, 1939 map #56 (Forest St & Forest St)
+6. Richard J. Devitt: We know Devitt inserted a racial covenant in his 1941 deed for 64 Knollwood Road.
+  - Please check other even-numbered properties on Knollwood Road (such as 16, 22, 28, 34, 40, 50 Knollwood)
+  - We also know Devitt inserted a racial covenant in his 1942 deed for lot #13 of the Westview Drive subdivision, map #73, which he sold to Terrence Shannon (same builders as mentioned above).
+  - Please check if any other Westview Drive properties have covenants.
+7. Sunset Estates (not to be confused with Sunset Ridge).
+I suspect that Sunset Estates development, created by Fred Holland beginning in 1930, *might* have had restrictive covenants because it is adjacent to Devitt's Knollwood Road development and news articles suggested he was considering his options.
+  - Please check for covenants in any Sunset Estate properties, located on the odd-numbered west side of Knollwood Road and both sides of Birchwood Road, as shown in maps #21, #130, #138

+#### Notes
-- Bellew Terrace, 1929 deed with subdivision map (Terry Rd, Wind Rd, Burnside Ave), ready for Jack to draw boundaries
+- Bellew Terrace, 1929 deed with subdivision map (Terry Rd, Wind Rd, Burnside Ave), ready for Jack to draw boundaries.
+See news clips about Terrence Shannon construction and Niels Wind
 - Knollwood Road (currently no subdivision name), 1941 deed from Richard J. Devitt to Arthur and Ruth Dinsmore for 64 Knollwood Road.
-TODO: Jack will search newspapers for any reference to Knollwood or Devitt to find clues for a subdivision map in property records, to extend our finding beyond the one listed home, and draw boundaries
+See news clips about Devitt as EH GOP legislator in 1920s; includes map 21 that shows extent of Devitt property
+  - Dave: I'm writing to ask for more info about Knollwood Road area in East Hartford so that we can better estimate the scope of the racist covenant.
+  - Previously, you found one racist covenant for 64 Knollwood Road (no subdivision name) in a 1941 deed from Richard J. Devitt to Arthur and Ruth Dinsmore.
+  - In newspaper stories, I found several references to Devitt selling property on the even-numbered of Knollwood Road, which has no subdivision name so far, so I'm going to call it "Knollwood East Side"
+  - Also, Devitt built at least one home inside the adjacent "Sunset Estates" subdivision, owned by Fred Holland and located immediately to the west, as shown in the attached 1930 map.
+(You can see it says the east side of Knollwood is "Property of RJ Devitt")
+  - 1) Is there any evidence of additional racist covenants on Devitt's even-numbered "Knollwood East Side" homes, such as numbers 16, 22, 28, 34, 40, 50 Knollwood?
+If yes, then we can reasonably estimate that Devitt's entire subdivision was restricted this way.
+  - 2) Is there any evidence of racist covenants inside Sunset Estates (odd-numbered west side of Knollwood, plus Birchwood), owned by Fred Holland?
+If yes, then we can reasonably estimate that Holland's entire subdivision was restricted this way.
-- Shannon Heights, 1938 deed with subdivision map (Forbes St, north side lots 1-3, Olaf Benson, 4-6, then south side lots 7-16), ready for Jack to draw boundaries
+- Shannon Heights, 1938 deed with subdivision map (Forbes St, north side lots 1-3, Olaf Benson, 4-6, then south side lots 7-16); 1937 ad photo shows 3 recently completed and 3 under construction (which in Google Street view appear to be 541, 537, 533 Forbes St, on east side just south of Balsam Rd); 1938 news clip says building permits for 518, 522, 547 Forbes St. See news clips about Terrence Shannon & Sons construction,   - Shannon Heights, we have 1937 map 50, but 1938 map W is not online
-- Stanley and Prospect St area (currently no subdivision named), 1926 deed with 1926 and 1927 maps of "Property of Estate of Charles S. Barnes," bought by MJ Desmond Construction Company, Martin J. Desmond, around 73 Stanley St. TODO: Jack to search newspapers for any subdivision name, but ready to draw boundaries
+- Stanley and Prospect St area (no formal subdivision name, so call it "Stanley Street"), 1926 deed with 1926 and 1927 maps of "Property of Estate of Charles S. Barnes," bought by MJ Desmond Construction Company, Martin J. Desmond, around 73 Stanley St. No more details found in Newspapers.com search; ready to draw boundaries
-- Sunset Ridge (need to confirm if this is the subdivisio name), 1930 deed from Sunset Ridge Country Club to Jennie Higbie, for one parcel of land along Kennedy St, but unclear if this is part of a larger subdivision.
-Map from property records represents best guess so far.
-TODO: Jack to research newspapers for any clues about Sunset Ridge subdivision, in order to confirm map (or find more maps in EH property records online) to draw boundaries
+- Sunset Ridge, 1930 deed from Sunset Ridge Country Club to Jennie Higbie, for one parcel of land along Kennedy St, "Causasian" restriction openly advertised in 1930-05-25 Courant, describing about 75 lots, but no clear map.
+Note that Kennedy Rd appears to be old name for Ridgewood Road.
+Jack can estimate map based on news clips but needs EH Town subdivision map, if it exists, for confirmation
-- Westview Drive (currently no subdivision name), 1942 deed with subdivision map labeled "Property of Richard J. Devitt" Ridgewood Rd, Westview Drive, Silver Lane), ready for Jack to draw boundaries
+- Westview Drive (currently no subdivision name, so call it "Westview"), 1942 deed with subdivision map labeled "Property of Richard J. Devitt" Ridgewood Rd, Westview Drive, Silver Lane), ready for Jack to draw boundaries, 25 plots
+- TODO: investigate other Terrence Shannon & Sons subdivisions of this era
+  - Forest Village subdivision, 1939 map 56 (Forbes St & Forest St)
+  - Laraia Street building lots, 1924 map 28 (Laraia St at Bliss St)

+  - East Hartford Index of Maps <https://www.easthartfordct.gov/sites/g/files/vyhlif9241/f/uploads/townmapindex_current.pdf>

 ## How to update:
 - Overview: draw in GeoJson.io, data entry in Google Sheet, join in MapShaper, republish in Datawrapper, save to GitHub